seanwo/how-to/pinas/pinas.md

 * [Hammond Enclosure 140x140x60mm (1554QGY)](http://tinyurl.com/2p8vmdeu) $18

 Notes:
 * You will need to drill the holes deeper on one of the 40mm Noctua fans in order to mount it to the Heatsink with the original screws.
-Just use the appropriate drill bit and run the drill in reverse to slowly wear away the plastic in the mounting holes to the proper depth.
+Just use the appropriate drill bit and run the drill in reverse to slowly wear away the plastic in the mounting holes to the proper depth
-* You will need to re-pin Pico PSU side of the the replacement SATA power cable if you use it (instead of the one that came with the Pico PSU).
-If you do not re-pin it, YOU WILL DESTROY ANY HARD DRIVE YOU PLUG INTO IT.
+* You will need to re-pin Pico PSU side of the the replacement SATA power cable if you use it (instead of the one that came with the Pico PSU)  If you do not re-pin it, YOU WILL DESTROY ANY HARD DRIVE YOU PLUG INTO IT

 ### Install the Base OS

-Get the latest installer from Axzez (Interceptor Linux OS Installer) from https://www.axzez.com/software-downloads.
+Get the latest installer from Axzez (Interceptor Linux OS Installer) from https://www.axzez.com/software-downloads

 Make sure you have an imaging tool like Etcher
 ```console
 brew install cask balenaetcher
 ```
-Write the installer image a usb memory stick and then boot the board and CM4 module up with the usb stick.
+Write the installer image a usb memory stick and then boot the board and CM4 module up with the usb stick
-You can test that board and CM4 work first using a live image boot and/or you can select to install it to the eMMC.
+You can test that board and CM4 work first using a live image boot and/or you can select to install it to the eMMC
-You will be prompted to set the admin user password during installation.
+You will be prompted to set the admin user password during installation
-Once the OS is installed on eMMC, shutdown, remove the usb stick and boot from eMMC.
+Once the OS is installed on eMMC, shutdown, remove the usb stick and boot from eMMC

 ### Configure the Device Network and Update the OS and Packages

-When booting up make sure you plug the network into ethernet port A.
+When booting up make sure you plug the network into ethernet port A
 Get the mac address of the Network Interface
 ```console
 sudo ifconfig
 ```
-Create an IP reserveration for the mac address in your router (optional).
+Create an IP reserveration for the mac address in your router (optional)
 Rename the device to ```pinas```
 ```console
 sudo vi /etc/hostname
 ```
 Update the OS and OS packages
 ```console
 sudo apt update
 sudo apt full-upgrade